doki-nordic/fw-nrfconnect-nrf/scripts/west_commands/sbom/README.rst

    for example, read `SPDX identifier`_ from ``SPDX-License-Identifier`` tag.
    For details, see :ref:`west_sbom Detectors`.

 #.
-Create output report containing all the files and license information related to them,
+Create an output report containing all the files and license information related to them,
    for example, write a report file in HTML format.
    For details, see :ref:`west_sbom Specifying output`.

 Requirements
 ************

-The ``ncs-sbom` command requires additional Python packages to be installed.
+The ``ncs-sbom`` command requires installation of additional Python packages.

 Use the following command to install the requirements.